jenil/bulmaswatch/_themes/litera.md

 ---
 name: Litera
-subtitle: The medium is the message
+description: The medium is the message
 ---